billwheatley/developer-efficiency-blog/README.md

   * First Attempt **vsCode**: have done initial development of markdown articles here before but lacks grammar checking.
   * Second Attempt **Google Docs**: Initial article development, export as Markdown, save as file in this repo, vsCode from there for final tweaking.
 Google Docs did some odd stuff with Markdown formatting that required me to do tedious changes to make the the markdown right for Jekyll.
 If I land on this I might create a `sed` script to automatically cleanup their anti-patterns to Jekyll.
   * Future Attempt [StackEdit](https://stackedit.io/): Thinking about trying this one sometime for initial article development.
 Probably copy/paste after initial development into a file in this repo, vsCode from there for final tweaking.
-* Podman: Container build and runtime CLI front end.
+* `podman`: Container build and runtime CLI front end.
 * Containerized builder image
   * Dev builder artifacts are in [jekyll-builder/](./jekyll-builder/) folder.
   * [Builder image Dockerfile](./jekyll-builder/Dockerfile) is custom, it has the base of the theme built in.